PioneeringStar/Projectono/Source/ProjectOno/ReadMe.md

 ## Basics

-* Please avoid doing any work in the following projects:
+* Please avoid doing work in the following projects:
   * ProjectOno.App.Android
   * ProjectOno.App.iOS
   * ProjectOno.App.UWP
-* Please place ONLY views in the following projects:
+* Please place ONLY views and presentation code in the following projects:
   * ProjectOno.App
+* Please place images and other assets in the following projects:
+  * ProjectOno.Assets
 * Please place all other application code in the following projects:
   * ProjectOno.Core